cloudant-labs/slate/docs2017/src/tutorials/create_query.md

     *   $text   Matches any word or string in the document.
 It is not case sensitive.
 The $text operator is only available with the index "type=text".
 However, searching for field names is an invalid use of the $text operator.
     *   $gt     Finds matches greater than the specified value.

+In this example, the search looks for documents whose last name field equals `Brown` and age value is greater than `20`.
+The results contain the `firstname`, `lastname`, and `age` fields sorted in ascending order by `firstname`.

+The expression used in this exercise demonstrates how operators can be used in combination.
+Together the operators create a search that finds the Browns in the database who are older than 20.

+1. In the Cloudant Dashboard on the Databases tab, click `rolodex` to open the database.
+2. Click on `TEXTindex` created in a previous exercise.
+3. Paste the example selector statement below into the Query field and click **Query**.
+    The search results display.

+_Example query to find documents where last name=`Brown` and age is greater than 20:_
 ```json
 {
     "selector": {